 Some students may have their thesis completed and ready to defend before the fourth quarter.
 Therefore, students wishing to defend their thesis in the third quarter may request to do so by completing the following form and having it approved by their advisor and the Senior Thesis Coordinator, Mrs. Somsen.
-Approved thesis defenses will be scheduled before the Senior Trip.
-The final draft of the thesis must be complete before a student may submit this form.
+Approved thesis defenses will be scheduled before the Senior Trip. \The final draft of the thesis must be complete before a student may submit this form.

-Senior Thesis Third Quarter Defense Request Form- Due to advisors by Mon, Feb 4, 2019.
+Senior Thesis Third Quarter Defense Request Form- Due to advisors by Mon, Feb 3, 2020.

 Printed Student Name

 Printed Advisor Name

-To the student: Do you feel well prepared to orally defend your written thesis?
-If so, sign and date below:
+To the student: Do you fe date below: eel well prepared to orally defend your written thesis?
+It f so, sign and

-Student Signature
+Student Signature Date

-Date

-To the advisor: Is the student's thesis complete, and do you feel this student is well prepared to orally defend his/her written thesis?
-If so, please sign and date below:
+lent's thesis complete, and do you feel this student is w en thesis?
+If so, please sign and date below: ell prepared to

-Advisor Signature
+Advisor Signature Date

-Date

-If not, please explain what the student needs to work on for a fourth quarter defense:
+If not, please expla nin what the student needs to work on for a fourth quart er defense: